DavidBenko/gateway/_vendor/src/github.com/docker/docker/man/dockerd.8.md

   Force the Docker runtime to use a specific storage driver.

 **--selinux-enabled**=*true*|*false*
   Enable selinux support.
 Default is false.
-SELinux does not presently support either of the overlay storage drivers.

 **--storage-opt**=[]
   Set storage driver options.
 See STORAGE DRIVER OPTIONS.

+**--swarm-default-advertise-addr**=*IP|INTERFACE*
+  Set default address or interface for swarm to advertise as its externally-reachable address to other cluster members.
+This can be a hostname, an IP address, or an interface such as `eth0`.
+A port cannot be specified with this option.

 **--tls**=*true*|*false*
   Use TLS; implied by --tlsverify.
 Default is false.